chrisxou/pircel-node/README.md

-# pircel-node House Data API
+# Pircel - Node server - House Data API

 This project is the backend part of a full-stack application that serves house data to a React.js (Next.js) frontend.
 The Node.js/Express server provides REST API endpoints to retrieve house information, including an endpoint to filter houses by name.